 - International Dark Sky Place of the Year in recognition of exceptional achievement to an IDSP that has been established for at least three years.

-Who do you know that should receive a DarkSky Award for their role in the dark sky movement?
+Who do you know that should receive an IDA Award for their role in the dark sky movement?
 Learn more about our award categories and submit a nomination today.